-Many years ago I read about hammock camping on Bell Mountain and the beautiful dawn vistas to be had looking out over Shut-in Creek.
-Ever since I read that article I’ve wanted to camp there and watch the sunrise.
+Many years ago, I read about hammock camping on Bell Mountain and the beautiful dawn vistas to be had looking out over Shut-in Creek.
+Ever since I read that article, I’ve wanted to camp on the summit and watch the sunrise.

 However, Bell Mountain is a busy trail, and the area near the peak is a very popular camping spot.
 I needed to arrange my trip so that there would be more chance of my having the place to myself.
 A late February forecast of bad weather on a Friday, followed by a couple of days of warm sunny weather decided me on a two-night stay and a lazy three-day hike of the eleven mile Bell Mountain Trail loop.
 Hopefully, the bad weather would put people off hiking to the top of Bell Mountain and staying there Friday Night.
 For my second night, I planned to bushwhack way off-trail down Joe’s Creek, so even if there were a lot of people around, they shouldn’t be near me.

 I had another couple of reasons for wanting to fit this trip in now.
 I was a few miles short of my monthly 20-mile backpacking target, and Monday I would be starting working full-time again, so three-day trips might be more challenging to organize going forward.

 Bell Mountain Wilderness – Day One